 If you’ve spotted these smooth, slimy creatures in your garden or yard, you might wonder how to get rid of them without resorting to harsh chemicals.

-In this blog post, we’ll explore some effective and natural methods to control land flatworms.
+In this blog post, we will explore effective, natural methods to control land flatworms.

 Identification

-Land flatworms, also known as terrestrial planarians, are flattened to cylindrical worms.
+Land flatworms are also known as terrestrial planarians.
+They range in shape from flattened to cylindrical.

 You will often find them in soil, under rocks, pots, logs, or other debris [1].
 They are also commonly found in tropical regions.

-Land flatworms can reach up to 10 inches long.
+Land flatworms can reach up to 10 inches in length.
 They can be of various colors, including brown, black, or even bright yellow with dark stripes.

 Their head is usually spade-shaped, which distinguishes them from other worm species.
 They also leave a slimy trail, like slugs, which can help identify them in your garden.